u4507075/icd_10/README.md

 Because we have several teams to develop different approachs to predict ICD-10, we need to set up a standard protocol to validate across those approaches.
 We devide the validation protocol into to two parts: mathimatical and clinical validation.

 1. Mathimatical validation
+The model predict probability on each instance aggregated by TXN which cannot be directly measured by standard [evaluation metrics](https://www.analyticsvidhya.com/blog/2019/08/11-important-model-evaluation-error-metrics/).
+[Probability scoring methods](https://machinelearningmastery.com/how-to-score-probability-predictions-in-python/) are commonly used to measure the performance of probability prediction by calculating how close the probability of predicted class to actual class.
+These methods still treat the measurement per instance whereas our aim is to measure the performance as a group of instances aggregated by TXN.
+Therefore, we modified the standard evaluation metrics with probability scoring methods to define our evaluation approach.

 ***Example I:***
 We aim to see how effective the model could predict correct diagnoses per visit.
 For example, the patient in this visit was diagnosed with 5 ICD-10s and prescribed with 8 drugs.